 After completing her Ph.D., Britt worked as a Postdoctoral Research Associate at Yale University and later as a National Science Foundation Astronomy and Astrophysics Postdoctoral Fellow at the University of Wisconsin-Madison.
 In the year prior to joining the UNC Asheville faculty, Britt held a AAAS Science and Technology Policy Fellowship in the Division of Undergraduate Education at the National Science Foundation.
 In this role she worked with numerous Federal science agencies on projects aiming to increase participation, diversity, and outcomes for students in Science, Technology, Engineering, and Mathematics (STEM) fields.

 As an Assistant Professor in UNC Asheville’s Department of Physics, Britt is continuing her active research programs, which rely on data from the Hubble Space Telescope and the ground-based Sloan Digital Sky Survey.
+For more information, please visit the Astronomy & Astrophysics Research website.
 Britt is also currently serving as the Co-Chair for Education and Public Outreach for the fourth generation of the Sloan Digital Sky Survey (SDSS-IV).